minasora/STGCN-Terrorism-Risk-Prediction/README.md

 # STGCN for Terrorism Risk Prediction

-Torch implementation for Spatial-Temporal Multi-Graph Convolutional Network-based Provincial-Day level Terrorism Risk Prediction.
+Torch implementation for **Spatial-Temporal Multi-Graph Convolutional Network-based Provincial-Day level Terrorism Risk Prediction**.

 The entire project is divided into two folds: "Preprocessing_part" and "Prediction_part."